StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2022-11-10-stationarity.md

     Null Hypothesis: The process is weakly stationary.
     Alternative Hypothesis: The process contains a unit root.

-Here, since we did not allow for tending series, two of the tests show that the series are non-stationary.
+Here, since we did not allow for tending series, two of the test results illustrate that the series may be non-stationary.